matildeoliveirasilvafeup/Algorithm-Strategies/README.md

 ### **Design Patterns**
+The use of the following patterns allowed and easy way of adding new features, and a more organized code structure, improving both maintainability and flexibility throughout the project.

 * **Model-View-Controller (MVC)**:
-  * **Model**: Handles game logic and data management.
+  * **Model**: Used for game logic and data management.
+It encapsulates the core functionalities, including the game mechanics, level progress, and player state.
-  * **View**: Manages graphical representation.
+  * **View**: Manages graphical representation on the screen.
+The use of Lanterna helps in creating the graphical interface while ensuring the game remains text-based.
-  * **Controller**: Handles event management and coordination.
+  * **Controller**: Handles event management and coordinatinates user input with the appropriate actions in the game.
+It serves as the intermediary between the view and the model, processing key presses.

 * **Singleton**:
-  * Centralized management of game state, including score, level, and progress.
+  * Centralized management of game state, including level, and player progress.
+Throughout the game, only one object controls the game's global state, which can be accessed from anywhere in the program.

 * **Observer**:
-  * Efficient event handling between player input and game state.
+  * Allows efficient event handling between the player input and the game state.
+By using this pattern, multiple components of the game (such as the player character, enemies, and the game world) can subscribe to and listen for changes in the game state.
+Only the relevant components are notified when changes occur, optimizing performance.

 * **Command**:
   * Manages interactions between the player and the game.
+User input (e.g., pressing a key) is translated into a command object that encapsulates an action to be executed.

 * **Facade**:
-  * Simplifies interaction with the **Lanterna** library for better code organization.
+  * Simplifies interaction with the **Lanterna** library for better code organization, providing a higher-level interface for handling graphics, input, and screen updates.

 ---

-## **TESTING** FAZER
+## **TESTING**

 * Mutation testing was conducted to ensure code robustness.
+We used **Pitest** for mutation testing, which helped identify potential weaknesses in our code by introducing artificial changes (mutations) and checking if the tests could detect them.
+This process helped improve the reliability of our code by ensuring that it could withstand unexpected changes.

 ---